bictorv/chaosnet-bridge/NCP.md

 #### NOTE
 The data part of `RFC`, `OPN` and `FWD` packets are non-standard:
 - for RFC, it includes the remote host and (optional) options (see above).
-- for OPN, it includes the remote host (as FQDN or octal address)
+- for OPN, it includes the remote host (see above)
 - for FWD, it is two bytes of host address [lsb, msb] (which gets put in the ack field of the actual packet).

 #### NOTE further